acstechpages/Yuletide2018/README.md

 </style>

 # Bass/Baritone midi files
+## How to use

-Click any of the links to play it in your browser.
-Click the STOP PLAYBACK link to quit playing. *Oh Jerusalem* is just the baritone line.
-All the rest have both the bass and baritone parts included (as divisi).
+  * Click the 'play' button beside any track to play it in your browser.
+  * Click the STOP PLAYBACK button at the bottom of this section to quit playing.
+  * Click the download link to get a copy of the midi file.

+ ## About these tracks.
+ All the track except *Oh Jerusalem* are for both bass and baritone. *Oh Jerusalem*  is just the baritone line (sorry guys, have had time to do both).
 Both parts use a cello voice.
 Some of the files include a bare outline of a piano introduction or segments of the SA parts.
 The latter are sounded with a flute voice.

 <button type="button" onclick="MIDIjs.stop() ; MIDIjs.play('carolofthebirds_with_metronome.mid')">play</button>
 <a href="carolofthebirds_with_metronome.mid">download</a><b>Carol of the Birds</b>